filip-szczepankiewicz/Szczepankiewicz_DIB_2019/README.md

 * A subset of the data is matched with respect to the diffusion time spectrum for analysis of models of diffusion time dependency.

 ### Example of analysis pipeline
+A brief example of how to calculate QTI parameters from data (based on the merged MD-MRI fromat) can be found in the examples folder.
-An example of how to use the data in the Multidimensional Diffusion MRI can be found [here](https://github.com/filip-szczepankiewicz/md-dmri/tree/master/examples/pipeline).
+An throrough example of how to use the data in the Multidimensional Diffusion MRI framework, including motion correction, parameter fitting, and registration with anatomical sequences, can be found [here](https://github.com/filip-szczepankiewicz/md-dmri/tree/master/examples/pipeline).

 ### Reference
 [F Szczepankiewicz, S Hoge, C-F Westin.
 Linear, planar and spherical tensor-valued diffusion MRI data by free waveform encoding in healthy brain, water, oil and liquid crystals.
 Data in Brief (2019), DOI: https://doi.org/10.1016/j.dib.2019.104208](https://www.sciencedirect.com/science/article/pii/S2352340919305621?via%3Dihub)